MediaComem/comem-archioweb/subjects/express-mongoose/README.md

 ### Paginating collections

 Some collections are just **too large to send** to the client in their entirety.
 The following examples will demonstrate two ways implement **pagination** to retrieve only one "page" of a collection at a time.

-The following examples assume that you have read [RESTful API Conventions](../rest-conventions/) which explains different ways to expose pagination in a RESTful API.
+The following examples assume that you have read [REST in Depth](../rest-advanced/) which explains different ways to expose pagination in a RESTful API.